Indianapolis 500 traditions: Radio

 Coverage of the Indianapolis 500 on radio dates back to 1922.
-The longtime flagship of the IMS Radio Network is WFNI AM 1070 (formerly 1070 WIBC).
+The longtime flagship of the IMS Radio Network is WIBC, which moved from in 2007 from 1070 AM to 93.1 FM (though in technicality 1070 AM, now WFNI remains the flagship, it has been off the air since 2021 and its former FM translators repeating WIBC's HD Radio subchannel continue to originate its sports radio format, including the IMS Radio Network).
 The network dates back to 1952, and was initially launched using WIBC talent.
 Since the late 1960s and early 1970s, the station has featured extensive daily coverage of practice, qualifications, as well as pre-race and post-race coverage on race day.

 From 1971 to 2020, the most popular and most traditional daily show during the month of May was Donald Davidson's The Talk of Gasoline Alley.

 Concerts

 Since the early 1990s, concerts featuring a top act(s) have been held the weekend of the race.
 Originally the concerts were held downtown the night of Carburetion Day, sponsored by local radio station WFBQ.
 In 1998, the Carb Day concert was moved to the track.
 Numerous other local bands, indie bands, garage bands, and smaller musical acts perform at other times during the month on days featuring track activity.
 Prior to 2005, Carb Day was the Thursday before the race, and since 2005, Carb Day has been the Friday prior to the race.
 Currently, the Carb Day concert is typically held in the afternoon, following the conclusion of on-track activity.
 Starting in 2014, a second headlining concert has been held on Legends Day.
 The Carb Day concert has typically featured rock groups, while Legends Day typically stars country music artists.
 The performers have been as follows: